 1982: The Go-Go’s released their second studio album, Vacation.

 1984: Ray Parker Jr.’s biggest hit, “Ghostbusters,” became his only #1 on the Billboard Hot 100.
-Two weeks it became his only song to reach the top of the R&B chart as well.
+Two weeks later it became his only song to reach the top of the R&B chart as well.

 1986: The Moody Blues released “The Other Side of Life,” the second single and title track from their twelfth studio album.